This post may contain affiliate links and/or Amazon affiliate links. As always, all opinions are my own. Thanks for reading & thanks for your support!

-A delicious & easy to prepare fish soup LOADED with flavor.
-Paprika & Aleppo pepper take this soup over the top.
+Mediterranean Fish Soup – a delicious & easy to prepare fish soup LOADED with flavor.
+White wine, seafood stock, paprika & Aleppo pepper take this soup over the top.
 Delicious ♥

 These dinners can go two ways – brilliantly or blah.

 This one was brilliant.
 It starts how most soups should – butter, celery, onions & garlic.
 With a little know how, you can go a million directions with this foundation.
 I chose fish.

 About Aleppo Pepper

 We’ll talk about one ingredient that some people might not be familiar with – Aleppo pepper.
 Grown in Syria & Turkey, hence the name Aleppo.

 I’m in absolute love with it.
 The smell of it is intoxicating.
 The aroma reminds me of the best Hungarian paprika I’ve ever smelled with an alluring whiff of heat.

 The flavor – it’s a pepper all of it’s own.
 A mild, but zesty, almost fruity but smoky heat.
 It fondly takes me back to the best peppery syrah I’ve ever tasted.